 Electronic dimmers can get a little particular about which wire goes where.
 You'll likely notice two different colored wires on the back of your dimmer.
 One wire will be black and the other will be a color, probably red or blue.
 Let's assume blue for this tutorial.

 How do you tell which wire is which?
-As you recall, one of the insulated wires you disconnected from the original switch was black, with the other wire, white, hopefully, tagged with black tape.
+As you recall, one of the insulated wires you disconnected from the original switch was black, with the other wire was likely white and tagged with black tape.
 This white wire is the LOAD wire.
 The black tape means the previous installer marked it to indicate it is not a neutral wire but is also carrying hot current.

 Connect the remaining black wire, which is the hot wire.
 The hot wire provides power to the circuit and runs from the switch to the source of electrical power in your panel.

-If there is pre-cut insulation on the dimmer lead for the blue wire, remove it so you expose about 5/8 inch of wire.
+If there is pre-cut insulation on the wire, remove it so you expose about 5/8 inch of wire.

 Now that the wires are connected, test the operation of the dimmer.
 Start by turning the power back on at the electrical service panel.